a2z2k26/bumba-voice/resources/archive/CLEANUP_AUDIT.md

-# CHATTA System Cleanup Audit Report
+# BUMBA System Cleanup Audit Report

 ## Executive Summary
 This audit identifies files and directories that can be safely removed from the productized build without affecting system operability.